Allenuzoma/LOAD-BALANCING-WITH-APACHE/README.md

 # LOAD BALANCING WITH APACHE: Deploying and configuring a load balancer for a three-tier web application.

 Setting up load balancing with Apache for a three-tier application improves availability,reliability and scalability.
-As a follow up to the last project where we deployed three webservers linked to the NFS server.
+As a follow up to the last project where we deployed three webservers for our tooling website solution.

 Horizontal scaling allows to adapt to current load by adding (scale out) or removing (scale in) Web servers.
 Adjustment of number of servers can be